codio-templates/gradle-jacoco/.guides/content/Grading-Scheme-baed.md

 The steps below are one possible way a grade for student work can be calculated.

   * Have the students run the code coverage tests on their work.
 JaCoCo will generate reports in the `build` directory.
   * Generate a CSV or XML version of the report so you can reference the results.
 The `build.gradle` file has a report configuration section.
 If CSV files are enabled, they will appear in `build/customJacocoReportDir/test/jacocoTestReport.csv`.
+[Example CSV](open_file demo/build/customJacocoReportDir/test/jacocoTestReport.csv).

   ```json
   jacocoTestReport {